MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-hard-link-migration-store.md

 To migrate Encrypting File System (EFS) files to a new installation of an operating system on the same volume of the computer, specify the `/efs:hardlink` option in the `ScanState.exe` command-line syntax.

-If the EFS files are being restored to a different partition, you should use the `/efs:copyraw` option instead of the `/efs:hardlink` option.
+If the EFS files are being restored to a different partition, the `/efs:copyraw` option should be used instead of the `/efs:hardlink` option.
 Hard links can only be created for files on the same volume.
 Moving the files to another partition during the migration requires a copy of the files to be created on the new partition.
 The `/efs:copyraw` option copies the files to the new partition in encrypted format.

 For more information, see [Migrate EFS files and certificates](usmt-migrate-efs-files-and-certificates.md) and [Encrypted file options](usmt-scanstate-syntax.md#encrypted-file-options).